yml980322037/Oanda/README.md

 Data is stored using the SQL credentials stored in the config.py file.

 Analysis:
-Retrieve stored data from SQL database
+Retrieve stored data from SQL database.
-Perform analysis using Pandas library
+Perform analysis using Pandas library.
 Data is retrieved using the SQL credentials stored in the config.py file.

 Trade: